LaurenceLungo/GPT-from-Scratch/README.md

 # GPT-from-Scratch

 An step-by-step derivation and implementation of the GPT architecture from scratch, following the original papers on GPT and the transformer model.
-This is both a personal exercise to deepen understanding and a guide for others to derive the GPT architecture from foundational principles.
+This is mostly a personal exercise to deepen my understanding on self-attention, transformer, causal languaging modelling and unsupervised pretraining, but can also serve as a guide for anyone interested to derive the GPT architecture from first principle.

 ## Technologies Used